I declined several treatments for long COVID. I believe those decisions had a positive impact on my recovery.

 Low Dose Naltrexone

-I decided that if I got into the 12-18 month post-infection timeframe and I was still experiencing PEM that I would give this a shot.
-Fortunately I don’t think I am experiencing PEM any more, so I never tried this drug.
+Wary of the side effects, I decided that if I got into the 12-18 month post-infection timeframe and I was still experiencing PEM that I would give this a shot.
+Fortunately I stopped experiencing PEM, so I never tried LDN.

 Antihistamines